AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 The <a href="Merchant System.html">Merchant System</a> encompasses a grouping of belief-based magic frameworks within the Toman Ecoss, including <a href="Source Surge.html">Source Surges</a>, <a href="Discovery Inspiration.html">Discovery Inspiration</a>, and <a href="Sea Level Spell.html">Sea Level Spells</a>.
 Its purpose is to let characters harness the power of their beliefs, translating them into tangible abilities that enhance both roleplay and narrative immersion.

 **Source Surges**:
 - **Passive Surges**: Natural events triggered by overlapping belief spheres, often influenced by powerful entities or religious Orders.
-Examples include spontaneous growth of roots from a druid’s grief, or a fighter feeling sudden renewed vigor.
+Examples include spontaneous growth of roots from a druid's grief, or a fighter feeling sudden renewed vigor.
-- **Controlled Surges**: Intentional activations of belief by channeling on personal "Claims"—aspects of a character’s faith, virtues, purpose, oaths, and connections.
+- **Controlled Surges**: Intentional activations of belief by channeling on personal "Claims"—aspects of a character's faith, virtues, purpose, oaths, and connections.

 **Claims**:
 Represent core aspects of a character (Faith, Virtue, Purpose, Oath, Connection).
 Once all are filled, players can coordinate with the DM to form an avatar of their belief, a manifestation of their ideals given tangible form.